saqibcare/Paying-through-Smart-Phone/README.md

 Stripe’s API has various libraries in multiple programming languages, every single one has a lot of specifications like server-side libraries in Ruby, Python, PHP, Java, Node.js, Go; and libraries in other operating systems like iOS and Android.
-Stripe provide third-party plugins for content management systems like Joomla, Drupal and Wordpress and e-commerce platforms like PrestaShop, Magento and OpenCart.
-Stripe’s API is very popular among developers because of a lot of services in term of mobile user experience.
-It recently launches the set of APIs known as Relay, which is a solution that can be penetrate into smart phones and the vastly used e-commerce purchases from those devices.
+Stripe provides third-party plugins for content management systems like Joomla, Drupal and Wordpress and e-commerce platforms like PrestaShop, Magento, and OpenCart.
+Stripe’s API is very popular among developers because of a lot of services in terms of mobile user experience.
+It recently launches the set of APIs known as Relay, which is a solution that can penetrate into smartphones and the vastly used e-commerce purchases from those devices.

 Dwolla
 ------

-Dwolla is also a payment company which provides online payment system and mobile payments network.
-It has been active in US since 2010 but its business is growing day by day.
+Dwolla is also a payment company that provides online payment system and mobile payments network.
+It has been active in the US since 2010 but its business is growing day by day.

 #### Why Dwolla is different from others?